Mathias Kneißl: Career

 After serving his sentence, he was released in February 1899 and worked as a carpenter in Nußdorf am Inn.
-After six months Kneißl was dismissed by his master, because his colleagues refused to work with him any longer.
+After six months Kneissl was dismissed by his master, because his colleagues refused to work with him any longer.
 Due to his bad reputation, he was unable to find another job.

-For two years, Kneißl was pursued by the police.
+For two years, Kneissl was pursued by the police.
 After his accomplices were arrested, he continued committing armed robberies on his own.
 An attempt to arrest him occurred on 30 November 1900 in Irchenbrunn Altomünster.
 In a massive gun battle, two policemen were injured so badly that they subsequently died.
-Three months later, in March 1901, Kneißl was captured at Geisen Egenhofen by sixty policemen.
-During the preceding gunfight, Kneißl was seriously injured by a bullet in the abdomen.
+Three months later, in March 1901, Kneissl was captured at Geisen Egenhofen by 60 policemen.
+During the preceding gunfight, Kneissl was seriously injured by a bullet in the abdomen.

 Trial

-Between 14 and 19 November 1901 Kneißl was placed on trial at Augsburg.
+Between 14 and 19 November 1901 Kneissl was placed on trial at Augsburg.
 He was charged with two murders, attempted murder, as well as armed robbery and extortion.
-At his trial, which was followed by the media with great attention, Kneißl said, "As my bad luck would have it I had to go to the same school right up to my seventeenth year, just because Pastor Endl could not stand me and kept harassing me.
+At his trial, which was followed by the media with great attention, Kneissl said, "As my bad luck would have it I had to go to the same school right up to my 17th year, just because Pastor Endl could not stand me and kept harassing me.
 Many of my friends left school long before I learned as much as the others.
 For the final exams, I was the only one told to do a calculation on the blackboard.
 I didn't want to do it.
 I don't accept unfairness.
 I will not bow even if it kills me."

-Kneißl confessed to most of the charges, but denied an intent to kill against the two policemen who were shot by him.
+Kneissl confessed to most of the charges, but denied an intent to kill against the two policemen who were shot by him.
 However, the court found him guilty of murder, premeditated bodily harm with fatal consequences, extortion and for aggravated robbery.

 The Court then sentenced him to receive the death penalty for murder and 15 years imprisonment on the other charges.
-Sentenced on a Monday, Kneißl allegedly sarcastically remarked: "Well, that's a good start of a week."
+Sentenced on a Monday, Kneissl allegedly sarcastically remarked: "Well, that's a good start of a week."

-Judge Anton Rebholz appealed by letter to the Ministry of Justice, which confirmed Kneißl's death sentence.
-Kneißl was awakened shortly after seven o'clock on the morning of 21 February 1902.
+Judge Anton Rebholz appealed by letter to the Ministry of Justice, which confirmed Kneissl's death sentence.
+Kneissl was awakened shortly after seven o'clock on the morning of 21 February 1902.
 He was then executed via guillotine.
 The executioner was Franz Xaver Reichhart.